StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 ### Plot radial distribution function (RDF) of MS

-For Molecular Statics simulation, defaulted temperature is T=0K
+For Molecular Statics simulations, the default temperature is set at T=0K.

 ![image-20230317181328152](assets/image-20230317181328152.png)